oguzhansavas/solar_api/README.md

-# Solar Irradiance Forecast API
+# Solar Irradiance Historical API

-This is a FastAPI-based microservice that provides access to historical and forecasted solar irradiance data using NASA POWER.
+This is a FastAPI-based microservice that provides access to historical solar irradiance data using NASA POWER.

 ## Features